justinrgarrard/USEduData/README.md

 ### Usage

-1. Install the relevant Python packages if necessary (see requirements.txt).
+Type `make data` to create the output dataset.

-2. Run main.py to generate output data.
+Type `make test_data` to run validation testing on the output dataset.

 ### Overview